aksharpadman/pandasdataanalysis/README.md

+A project to
+1.Import Data
+2.Sort data into matrices
+3.Perform calculations on them
-A project to import,sort,perform calculations and plot the data using Pandas,Matplotlib.
+4.Plot the data using Pandas,Matplotlib.